- Future Students

 - Enroll students in a learning community.

-- Already in the McNair Scholar program, so step in the right direction
+- Enrolling in the McNair Program provides a step in the right direction

 - Involve the students with faculty, staff, and other students, particularly in activities that are directed toward student learning.